MayCodesThings/maycodesthings.github.io/content/post/sql-insights-coffee-sales-hugo.md

 - Structuring SQL analysis using clean, readable logic with CTEs
 - Gaining insights from raw transactional data using only SQL — no need for Python or BI tools!

+📎 **Full SQL Code:**
+You can view all the SQL queries used in this project on GitHub:
+[🗂 View coffee_sales_eda.sql] (https://github.com/MayCodesThings/maycodesthings.github.io/blob/main/projects/coffee_sales_eda.sql)